arsham/shark/README.md

 </details>

-There are more specialised mappings provided, keep reading!
+There are more specialised mappings provided, keep reading please!

 ### Text Objects